CliffLolo/WhatsApp_Message_Sender/README.md

-# WhatsApp_Message_Sender

-# Python Automated Bulk WhatsApp Messages
+# Python Automated WhatsApp Messages Sender

-It is a python script that sends WhatsApp message automatically from WhatsApp web application.
-It can be configured to send advertising messages to customers.
-It read data from an excel sheet and send a configured message to people.
+This script sends WhatsApp messages automatically from WhatsApp web application to contacts.
+The name of the contact, their phone number and the message you want to send to all of them at once are saved in an excel file.

 ## Prerequisites

-In order to run the python script, your system must have the following programs/packages installed and the contact number should be saved in your phone (You can use bulk contact number saving procedure of email).
-There is a way without saving the contact number but has the limitation to send the attachment.
+In order to run this script, you’ll need to have the following packages installed on your computer.
-* Python 3.8: Download it from https://www.python.org/downloads
+* Python 3.8
-* Selenium Web Driver: Either you can use repo driver else you can download it https://chromedriver.chromium.org/downloads
+* Selenium Web Driver
-* Google Chrome : Download it from https://www.google.com/chrome
+* Google Chrome
-* Pandas : Run in command prompt **pip install pandas**
+* Pandas
-* Xlrd : Run in command prompt **pip install xlrd**
+* Xlrd
-* Selenium: Run in command prompt **pip install selenium**
+* Selenium
+You will also need an excel file that contains 3 columns- the name of your contact, their phone number and the message we want to send to all of them

 ## Approach